21. Multiple Integrals in Curvilinear Coordinates

 Notice how easy this integral was once we had the coordinate system and the Jacobian.
 Imagine doing it in rectangular coordinates.
 We would have to find all the intersection points, break the integral into \(3\) regions and integrate with bounds which were quadratic.

-The next page on applications of 2D curvilinear coordinates has lots of additional examples and exercises using diamond shaped regions.
+The next page on applications of 2D curvilinear coordinates has lots of additional examples and exercises.

 Heading